Matt1479/Angular-Udemy/readme.md

       name: name,
       status: status,
     });
-    // #2 call the methods / use the service
+    // #2 use the service
     this.loggingService.logStatusChange(status);
   }